CloudCannon/sendit-nuxtjs-template/README.md

 * The colors will update on the next build

 ## Nuxt Content
-* The project structure is following @nuxt/content see docs here https://content.nuxtjs.org/v1/getting-started/introduction
+* The project structure uses Nuxt Content's Document-driven system.
+Read their docs: https://content.nuxtjs.org/guide/writing/document-driven
 * Components are added in a pages front matter under content_blocks.
 * To place components we simply fetch the content_blocks array from the front matter of the page we are on, and loop through this array in a components tag

 ## SSG
 * This site is build using Static Site Generation.
 As this template is configured for CloudCannon SSR feature's are disabled.
 ## Components
 * Components code (HTML / JS) is stored in the components folder and are auto loaded into the project.
 * The component-library directory is used for CloudCannon live editing.
 YAML files inside this directory matching the path as the components code will be used as a blue print for CloudCannon's live editing.